red/docs/reactivity.md

 	a: make reactor! [x: 1 y: 2]
 	total: is [a/x + a/y]

 This variation of Example 3 shows that a global word can also be the target of a reactive relation (though it can't be the source).
-This form is the closest to a spreadsheet's (e.g. Excel) formula model.
+This form is the closest to that of a spreadsheet's (e.g. Excel) formula model.

 Note: due to the size of global context, making it reactive (as above with `total`) could have significant performance overhead, though that could be overcome in the future.